dladd/pyFormex/sphinx/drawing.rst

 The most important action performed on the canvas is the drawing of a Formex.
 This is accomplished with the draw() function.
-If you look at the reference page of this function :ref:`sec:drawing`, the number of arguments looks frightening.
+If you look at the reference page of the :func:`draw` function, the number of arguments looks frightening.
 However, most of these arguments have sensible default values, making the access to drawing functionality easy even for beginners.
 To display your created Formex F on the screen, a simple draw(F) will suffice in many cases.